ivy-llc/ivy/docs/overview/contributing/the_basics.rst

 Ivy Experimental API
 --------------------

-We primarily invite contributors to contribute to the tasks listed as :ref:`Open Tasks` as they are on our roadmap currently.
+We primarily invite contributors to work on the tasks listed as :ref:`Open Tasks`, as these are on our current roadmap.
-As a result of this we mainly recommend contributions which fall under the :ref:`Open Tasks`.
+As a result of this, we prompt everyone interested in contributing to our Experimental API to do so under the `Ivy Experimental API Open Task`_.
-However, if a contributor would like to extend Ivy's functionality with new functions, submodules, etc. then the workflow should ideally be the following:
+However, if you would like to extend Ivy's functionality with a new function, you are invited to open an issue using the *Missing Function Suggestion* template as described in :ref:`Creating an Issue on Ivy’s GitHub using a Template`.

-#.
-Such contributors need to create a PR with the label :code:`Experimental`.
-#.
-They should also describe what they're adding, as it makes it easier for us to understand its purpose and use from your point of view.
-#.
-After regular intervals of time, the team would go through all PRs with the :code:`Experimental` label and take a call on it's use.
-#.
-If the functionality added is useful in the short-term, then we would get the PR merged to master, either directly or after some back-and-forth with suggestions, if necessary.
-   This is a rare scenario as most of what we need to work on before a release would generally be either already present or being worked on by someone on the team.
-#.
-If the functionality added could be potentially useful in a future release or is something that aligns with our future roadmap, then we would add the :code:`Future Release` label to it, and take a look at it again after the next release.
-#.
-Unfortunately, if the functionality added is redundant or something that won't be useful in the long term, we'll have to close that PR.
-   We'll clearly specify the reason behind doing so as well.
+In this template form, you'll be asked to fill in the reason you think we should implement the suggested function.
+There are 3 main reasons we propose in the template:
+* 3+ of the native frameworks have this function
+* it's an NN-related function and should be as efficient as possible
+* it's needed for a complex/long frontend function implementation You will also be asked to fill in the links to any native implementations of the suggested function.
+This is to make the reviewing of your suggestion easier.
+We will review your issue as soon as possible and let you know if it's been accepted or not.
+In case we deem that the suggested function fits our roadmap, we will add it as a subtask to the `Ivy Experimental API Open Task`_.

 Managing Your Fork
 ------------------